kubedb/docs/docs/guides/documentdb/concepts/documentdb.md

         port: 27017
   deletionPolicy: Delete
   healthChecker:
-    periodSeconds: 10
-    timeoutSeconds: 10
-    failureThreshold: 3
-    disableWriteCheck: false
 ```
 ### spec.version

-`spec.version` is a required field specifying the name of the [DocumentDBVersion](/docs/guides/documentdb/concepts/documentdbversion.md) crd where the docker images are specified.
+`spec.version` is a required field specifying the name of the [DocumentDBVersion](/docs/guides/documentdb/concepts/catalog.md) crd where the docker images are specified.
 Currently, when you install KubeDB, it creates the following `documentdb` resources,

 - `pg17-0.109.0`